Best Practices for Upgrading from v4 to v5

 Dynamic Conditions and WatchVars

-Example: Repeated evaluations of varReadOn
+- Example: Repeated evaluation of

-can significantly slow down the system.
+varReadOncan significantly slow down form performance.

 Dynamic Rows